Skip to content

 Author(s): Alyssa Weaver

-Issue(s): Issues in Practice, Lead Change and Innovation, Rethink Instruction
+Issue(s): Lead Change and Innovation, Issues in Practice, Rethink Instruction

 This post is the second in a series based upon a report from the Aurora Institute, Going Beyond the Traditional: Next Gen Credentials and Flexible Learning Pathways, which seeks to deepen state policy makers’ understanding of the changes needed to facilitate meaningful next generation (“next gen”) credentials and advance state policy to support those changes.